timereshared/project-tpk/README.md

     read 11 numbers to an array
     for each x in in reverse order of the array calculate √|x| + 5x³
-        print that number if ≤ 400, else print TOO BIG
+        print that number if ≤ 400, else print TOO LARGE
 ```

 This is not supposed to be a particularly useful task, but in a short